Operation: Milan, Italy

 The operation took the city totally by surprise with the warning sirens not sounding until the first of 135 tons of bombs exploded on the city.
 Light flak was encountered and Italian fighters were weak.

 The bombing continued for 18 minutes which destroyed or damaged 441 houses, including the University, the prison, offices of the local fascist party, 2 churches, 2 schools and 2 hospitals.
-RAF reconnaissance later reported that the Caproni aircraft factory had been hit as well as a umber of commercial and industrial buildings.
+RAF reconnaissance later reported that the Caproni aircraft factory had been hit as well as an umber of commercial and industrial buildings.
 At least 171 people on the ground were killed.

 Lancaster W4251 was hit by 37mm flak by 1012 Battery Dicat Unit with the aircraft crashing at Segrate near Milan, Italy.